 Reconciliation analysis

 We used the inferred species tree, as well as two other hypothesized sets of relationships, to test various hypotheses of WGD in the history of chelicerate evolution.
-Specifically, based on synteny and duplication of some gene families, multiple rounds of WGD have been proposed in horseshoe crabs (Nossa, et al. 2014; Kenny, et al. 2017; Shingate, Ravi, Prasad, Tay, et al. 2020; Shingate, Ravi, Prasad, Tay and Venkatesh 2020), and based on the duplication of the Hox gene cluster, one WGD has been proposed in the ancestor of spiders and scorpions (Schwager, et al. 2017).
-Using gene tree topologies from thousands of genes, GRAMPA (Thomas, et al. 2017) finds no evidence for a WGD in the history of spiders and scorpions using either: our inferred species tree, the Ballesteros, et al. (2022) species tree, or the traditional species tree in which horseshoe crabs are sister to Arachnids (Figs. 1 and 2).
+Specifically, based on synteny and duplication of some gene families, multiple rounds of WGD have been proposed in horseshoe crabs (Nossa, et al. 2014; Kenny, et al. 2017; Shingate, Ravi, Prasad, Tay, et al. 2020; Shingate, Ravi, Prasad, Tay and Venkatesh 2020), and, based on the duplication of the Hox gene cluster, one WGD has been proposed in the ancestor of spiders and scorpions (Schwager, et al. 2017).
+Using gene tree topologies from thousands of genes, GRAMPA (Thomas, et al. 2017) finds no evidence for a WGD in the history of spiders and scorpions using either our inferred species tree, the Ballesteros, et al. (2022) species tree, or the traditional species tree in which horseshoe crabs are sister to Arachnids (Figs. 1 and 2).
 In each case, we tested whether the species tree with a WGD proposed on any of the target lineages (H1 lineages in Fig. 1) better explains the duplication history of the genes in these genomes than a species tree with no proposed WGDs.
-However, in each case we find that the species tree without any proposed WGDs results in the lowest duplication and loss score.
+However, in each case we find that the species tree without any proposed WGDs results in the lowest duplication and loss score (black shapes in Fig. 2).
 Our evidence is definitive for any WGD in the history of spiders and scorpions; however, we do see evidence for large scale duplications on the branch leading to horseshoe crabs regardless of the species tree used (Fig. 1).
 We also find that the second- and third-lowest scoring scenarios when using our inferred species tree posit a WGD in horseshoe crabs (Fig. 2, Supplemental Table S3, Fig. S1).
+The horseshoe crab clade is also often inferred as being involved in a WGD in the next lowest scoring MUL-trees when using the other two species trees, but usually in more complicated scenarios (Figs. S1 and S2; Supplemental Tables S4 and S5).
 That is, while GRAMPA did not find that a WGD in the history of horseshoe crabs as the single most parsimonious reconciliation, there are multiple pieces of evidence that point to one or more possibly occurring.

 We also find that, when comparing reconciliation scores between species trees, our species tree and the Ballesteros, et al. (2022) species tree both explain the history of gene duplication and loss better than the ‘traditional’ species tree in which horseshoe crabs are not nested within Arachnids (Fig. 2).
 This is further evidence in favor of the placement of this group as sister to spiders and scorpions.
 While our species tree always better explains the data than Ballesteros et al. (2002), this should not be surprising since we inferred our tree from these data.